TheDataDen/Seedbox-Ansible/README.md

 | `watchtower`                 | Automatically updates the containers to their latest versions.
 Runs on a cron schedule                                                                                                                     |
 | `autoheal`                   | Automatically restarts any container that becomes unhealthy                                                                                                                                                |
 | `syncthing`                  | Add the ability to sync files with a remote server                                                                                                                                                         |

+## Post-Installation Configuration

+All instances of Sonarr and Radarr should be configured under `Media Management` to set the file perms to `774` and the group to `1001`.

 ## Disclaimer